akayami001/l-git/README.md

 # Learn Github

-This is a repo for learning abut githubl-git
+This is a repo for learning about l-git

-# l-git
+## l-git is new repo